NeuroQure

 Plan ahead for living arrangements, schools, insurance, and more

-1. General information: Autism spectrum disorder (ASD) has no defined biomarkers for diagnostics or novel drug discovery.
+1. General information: Autism spectrum disorder (ASD) had no defined biomarkers for diagnostics or novel drug discovery.
 A major cluster of ASD-associated loci encode calcium signaling proteins.
 Functional measurement of these signals in fibroblasts shows altered intracellular Ca2+ release in monogenic syndromes associated with ASD (FMR1, TSC1, TSC2, etc.), as well as sporadic ASD.
 Ca2+ channels in these patients demonstrate a reduced mean open-time and therefore low flux, while other measurable parameters, such as channel abundance, selectivity, conductance, and latency, are unchanged.
-This result is similar to single-channel kinetic changes seen in genetic Channelopathies.
+This result is similar to single-channel kinetic changes seen in genetic channelopathies.

 2. Methodology: The skin biopsy is processed using enzymatic dissociation and fibroblasts are cultured in standard medium.
 Cultured cells are plated in triplicate along with controls and then subjected to stimulation of Ca2+ signaling with ATP, ionomycin and buffer.
 All triplicates are averaged and normalized to a baseline based on triplicate controls included on each plate.
 The Ca2+ signal and closure of the calcium channel is calculated based on a previously published algorithm (Schmunk et al.) and reported as detected or not detected based on the rate of calcium flux on closure as compared to controls.
 The reference range is not detected based on the measured calcium flux, which is physiologic and in the range of that seen in neurotypical controls.